 5. Needing to paint siding frequently

 A good paint job should last anywhere from 8 to 10 years by most experts’ estimations.
 If you find yourself needing to paint siding more frequently – say every 3 to 5 years – it may be time for a replacement.
+Acrylic paint is the most durable, longest lasting, and is able to withstand fading from UV rays.

 6. Faded siding